Legal education in England: Professional education

 Following university, trainee lawyers must undergo further professional education.
 For solicitors, this constitutes one year studying for the Legal Practice Course (LPC) followed by a 'period of recognised training' for two years training at a solicitors firm.
 The LPC covers a mixture of professional and substantive topics, though excludes pure skills based training and ethical education.
 As a consequence of being assessed by private institutions, the LPC is not funded publicly and can be expensive for students to fund themselves.
 After these two years, the student becomes a fully qualified solicitor.
-To become a barrister, it is necessary to become a member of one of the Inns of Court and pass a year long qualification called the Bar Professional Training Course (BTPC).
-If the student passes the BTPC, they are then called to the bar by their Inn.
+To become a barrister, it is necessary to become a member of one of the Inns of Court and complete the vocational stage of qualifying.
+Following the Future Bar Training (FBT)reforms, which saw the end of the BPTC, new pathways of completing the Bar Course have been established.
+This includes taking the course by way of two separate parts, Part One costing considerably less than Part Two, which was implemented as a form of cost effectiveness.
+If the student passes the vocational stage (Bar Course), they are then called to the bar by their Inn.
 However, before they can become a practicing barrister, the student also needs to secure a pupillage at a barrister set which lasts one year.
 This constitutes training on the job, shadowing senior barristers.